nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 ---

 Unlike other ANSYS applications ANSYS-EM requires RSM (remote solver manager) running on all nodes.
-The command `startRSM` has been writ[ten to facilitate this ]{.dfn .dictionary-of-numbers}and needs to be run *after* starting the slurm job but *before* running edt.
+The command `startRSM` has been written to facilitate this and needs to be run *after* starting the slurm job but *before* running edt.
 Please contact NeSI support if the command is not working for you.

 Example Slurm Script
 --------------------